Vicesima libertatis

 The Vicesima libertatis, also known as the Vicesima Manumissionum was an ancient Republican Roman tax on freed slaves.
-If the master freed the slave the government would tax the master for 5% of the slaves value.
-If the slave freed themselves they would be taxed.
-Another possibility is that the tax was for registering a slave as free, not for freeing them in the first place.
-It was established in 357 BCE by the Consul Gnaeus Manlius.
-There is no archaeological evidence for this tax in all provinces except for Italy before the Severan dynasty.
+It is unclear how the tax was collected.
+One possibility is that, if the master freed the slave, the government would tax the master for 5% of the slave's value, while if the slaves freed themselves then the tax would be levied on them.
+Another possibility is that the tax was placed on registering a slave as free, rather than for freeing them in the first place.
+Evidence dating back to the Republic suggests that the collection of the tax was likely farmed out to the publicani.
+By the time of the empire, collection of the tax likely was controlled by the emperor themselves.